alobanov/alobanov.github.io/_posts/2025-05-15-daily-dev-report-git-chatgpt.md

 • If any MOB- tasks appear in develop, they are considered completed.
 {% endhighlight %}

-<div class="spacer"></div>

 ChatGPT does the rest.
 And now, I never draw a blank in a daily sync again.
+Here is the result:

+{% highlight bash %}
+Yesterday:
+- Completed task MOB-762 — finalized implementation of theme switching in app settings with improved logic reuse and persistent behavior across sessions.
+- Completed task MOB-781 — ensured proper cleanup of user session data during logout to improve stability and security.
+{% endhighlight %}

 <div class="spacer"></div>

----

 ### 🧠 Why This Works